quanpeng0/BrainModels/docs/brainpy_handbook/en/neurons/reduced_models.md

-1.2 Reduced models
+## 1.2 Reduced models

 Inspired by biophysical experiments, Hodgkin-Huxley model is precise but costful.
 Researchers proposed the reduced models to reduce the consumption on computing resources and running time in simulation.

 These models are simple and easy to compute, while they can still reproduce the main pattern of neuron behavior.
-Although their representation capabilities are not as good as biophysical models, such a loss of accuracy is acceptable comparing to their simplicity.
+Although their representation capabilities are not as good as biophysical models, such a loss of accuracy is sometimes acceptable comparing to their simplicity.

 ### 1.2.1 Leaky Integrate-and-Fire model